antoinejaussoin/rust-qif-parser/README.md

 # QIF Parser

-QIF (Quicken Interchange Format) parser in Rust
+Very high performance QIF (Quicken Interchange Format) parser in Rust.

 ## What is QIF?